 So the truth is that if an on-line punter starts winning consistently, he will either have his betting severely curtailed to the point of becoming irrelevant or be completely frozen out by the on-line bookmaker.
 But even though this is a despicable practice, it is hard to feel sorry for gamblers who risk their money purely out of greed, to try and literally get money for nothing.
 Of course with on-line betting, the usual system applies that the odds are against them anyway, but if they happen to be successful, they will be dumped by the on-line wagering company.
 In other words, they can't win, no matter what they do.

-The bookies never tell you the truth, that virtually nobody can beat them, no matter how many inducements they offer.
+Those bookies never tell you the truth, that virtually nobody can beat them in the long run, no matter how many inducements they offer.
 The whole idea is to entice idiots to punt with them by showing them how they can WIN WIN WIN - but never how they always LOSE LOSE and LOSE some more.
 That is the problem with all those advertisements, that they give a false impression to gullible people who think that they are somebody special and that they can beat the bookies.
 Nothing could be further from the truth.

-On-line bookmakers are turning over billions of dollars annually, so mug punters are obviously losing those billions every year with them and that just shows how many fools there are and why every second TV commercial seems to be advertising an on-line bookmaker.
-The only advice that one can give to anybody in Australia is: look at the massive amount of money spent by on-line bookies on advertising and understand that every cent of it has been lost by punters and there is a big fat margin on those losses that on-line bookies get to keep.
-So just don't be sucked into betting, because you can NEVER EVER win.
+On-line bookmakers are turning over billions of dollars annually, meaning that mug punters are obviously losing those billions every year with them.
+This just proves how many fools there are and why every second TV commercial seems to be advertising an on-line bookmaker.
+People should look at the massive amount of money spent by on-line bookies on advertising and understand that every cent of it has been lost by punters and there is a big fat margin on those losses that on-line bookies get to keep.
+So just don't be suckered into betting, because you can NEVER EVER win.
 You won't see a casino go broke and you won't see an on-line bookie go broke either.
 Gambling is ALWAYS rigged.

 In 2014, Australian federal and state governments announced a crackdown on what they call illegal on-line gambling by punters laying bets with off-shore betting companies.
 There are already Australian-headquartered organisations that are operating in this way by basing their betting operations in unregulated international jurisdictions, including in the Pacific and Asia regions.
 There are also significant numbers of offshore operators targeting Australian racing and sport and Australian governments want to impose a regulatory regime to address the revenue risks that they pose.
 Recommendations made include requiring local internet service providers to block access to foreign bookmakers.